The Drought Response Program

-Five hydrologic factors (lake level, aquifer level, spring flow, river flow and PDSI) will be used by the Task Force to establish Response Action trigger points for DCP water use sectors.
+Five hydrologic factors (lake level, aquifer level, spring flow, river flow, and PDSI) will be used by the Task Force to establish Response Action trigger points for DCP water use sectors.
 Specific trigger thresholds, which will be revisited annually by the Task Force as it considers any required updates of the DCP, were agreed upon through consensus.
-They are:

 To avoid situations where drought stages are triggered, only to be lifted a few days later, the thresholds described above should be based on the average of the previous month of data.
 Decisions on whether to implement or lift drought stages should also be made on a monthly basis.

 At the December 9, 2016 Stakeholder meeting, the DCP Task Force and Stakeholders agreed that the three following stages of drought will be utilized to trigger Response Actions: